Reaganz-Wat/smart-gift-bot/README.md

 9. [Contributing](#contributing)
 10. [License](#license)

----

 ## Overview
 This integration is an **Output Integration** that routes data from a Telex channel to an external service (Discord).
 When a user sends a message in a Telex channel, the bot processes the input (age, budget, and interests) using the OpenAI API and sends the generated gift recommendation to a Discord channel via a webhook.

----

 ## Features
-- **AI-Powered Recommendations**: Uses OpenAI's GPT model to generate personalized gift recommendations.
+- **AI-Powered Recommendations**: Uses OpenAI's GPT model to generate personalized gift recommendations
-- **Discord Integration**: Sends the output to a Discord channel using a webhook.
+- **Discord Integration**: Sends the output to a Discord channel using a webhook
-- **Customizable Input**: Users can specify age, budget, and interests to get tailored recommendations.
+- **Customizable Input**: Users can specify age, budget, and interests to get tailored recommendations
-- **Real-Time Processing**: Processes messages in real-time and provides instant responses.
+- **Real-Time Processing**: Processes messages in real-time and provides instant responses

----
+- **Error Handling**: Robust error handling for invalid inputs and API failures
+- **Input Validation**: Validates user input for age, budget, and interests
+- **Logging**: Comprehensive logging for monitoring and debugging

 ## Requirements
-To run this integration, you need the following:
+To run this integration, you need:
 - Node.js (v16 or higher)
 - NestJS framework
 - OpenAI API key
 - Discord webhook URL
 - Telex platform access

----
+- yarn package manager

 ## Setup
 Follow these steps to set up the Smart Gift Recommendation Bot: